Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-persistent-storage.md

 1. {{site.cnq.copyDebAndConfig}}

-1. Copy {% if page.deployment == "cfn" %}`aws-cloudformation-cnq.zip` to the `my-s3-bucket-name/my-s3-bucket-prefix/aws-cloudformation-cnq` directory.{% elsif page.deployment == "tf" %}aws-terraform-cnq.zip` to your Terraform environment{% endif %} and decompress it.
+1. Copy {% if page.deployment == "cfn" %}`aws-cloudformation-cnq.zip` to the `my-s3-bucket-name/my-s3-bucket-prefix/aws-cloudformation-cnq` directory.{% elsif page.deployment == "tf" %}`aws-terraform-cnq.zip` to your Terraform environment{% endif %} and decompress it.
 {% if page.deployment == "cfn" %}
 1. Clone the {{page.varRepoLink}} to an S3 bucket and find the URL to `templates/persistent-storage.template.yaml`.
 For example: